 How can I transfer assets to my favorite charity?

-The quick answer is, you shouldn’t.
+The quick answer is, you shouldn’t do it directly to the charity.
+Not all charities are equipped to handle asset transfers outside of checks and it could make the time effort not worth the tax savings.
 Instead, you should open up a donor-advised fund at any local community foundation.
 This is like a checking account that you only use for charitable giving.
 The benefit is that you get a tax deduction whenever you put money into the account.
 However, you can keep the money inside of the account forever (or until you die).
 This makes it very easy to stack many years’ worth of charitable giving into the account in order to get a tax benefit now, and then distribute the money evenly over the next few years or in whatever manner you chose.

 What about long-term charitable strategies?